rkmetzl/sharks/readme.md

 sharks
 =========

-Convert SimpleDateFormat Java time declarations into Ruby-friendly ones
+Format ICU SimpleDateFormat time declarations in Ruby

 What?
 =========

+It's well known that sharks are always on time, and not just the sea creatures, either.
+Land sharks, loan sharks, lone sharks, shark attacks, and used car salesmen are all known for their poignancy with regards to timing.
+That's why `sharks` exists. but what does `sharks` do?

-So say someone says "Hey, I want the time displayed in this format: `yyyy.MM.dd G 'at' HH:mm:ss z`"<br>
+So say someone says "Hey, I want the time displayed in the following format: `yyyy.MM.dd G 'at' HH:mm:ss z`"<br>
 And you're in Ruby.<br>
 And you're like "No way, Jose!
 I need a strftime-readable string there!"<br>